tgc-bot/FourAcesContracts/Membership.md

         matched by the player with more chips, and any excess that player has is returned.

-    3. If more than two players are present, the following applies after one goes all-in:

-        1. If the lowest all-in bet is no more than either 250, or ¼ of the total main pot’s value, then the below applies.
-Else, previous (standard) rules apply.
+    3. If more than two players are present, but the all in bet only constitutes no more than 300 chips, or is no more than ¼ of the pot at that point, then (just 1 player goes all in):

-        2. The remaining players continue to play as per normal to the remaining rounds.
+        1. The remaining players continue to play as per normal to the remaining rounds.

-        3. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins
+        2. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins

-        4. Any member MAY win the main pot: whichever member has the highest hand MAY win the main pot
+        3. Any member MAY win the main pot: whichever member has the highest hand MAY win the main pot

-        5. For the side pot, only the members that continued betting (ie: not the all-in player) MAY win the pot; it is the player that gains the highest amount who wins this pot.
+        4. For the side pot (constituting any additionally bets the non-all in players MAY have made after the all-in was made), only the members that continued betting (i.e.: not the all-in player) MAY win the pot; the player with the best hand in the pot will win it.

+    4. If more than two players are present, and *<span class="underline">\[b\]</span>* does not apply, then:

+        5. For all players going all-in until only one has chips
+            remaining:

+        6. The lowest all in bet gets matched by all players and gets placed in a pot that those players could win (the first all-in bet is matched by everyone and thus is placed inside the ‘main pot’ – with other rounds’ chips)

+        7. Then, the next lowest bet is matched by the remaining players with chips in another, separate pot that could only be won by the players still in.

+        8. This continues until only one player has any chips remaining, in which case they MAY keep any chips they have.

+        9. Once all players have bet, additional cards are drawn until there are 5 community cards, at which point:

+        10. Any player MAY win the main pot (including the first lowest all in bets)

+        11. Only players who have matched a side-pot MAY win that side pot.

-    4. These bets ***MUST*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.
+    5. These bets ***MUST*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.

 6. A player MAY bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
-A player MAY call a previous player’s bet, and match it with their own chips if there are less than five cards on the table.
+A player MAY call a previous player’s bet and match it with their own chips if there are less than five cards on the table.
 A player MAY raise another player’s bet, matching it and then betting higher than the previous bet.
 A player MAY also check, but only where there is no previous bet – this means that they do not raise.

-7. A player is never unable to bet – if they do not have the required amount to match a previous bet, they MAY decide to go all in and the above all in rules will be used.
+7. A player is never unable to bet – if they do not have the required amount to match a previous bet, they MAY go all in and the above all in rules will be used.

 8. When there are five cards on the table, players MAY continue betting and folding.
-If all players decide to call the current bet, then the game is finished, and the players MUST show their hands.
+If all players decide to check after the river, then the game is finished, and the players MUST show their hands.

-9. Any action to raise, fold, check, call, etc MUST be vocalised: the player MUST clearly announce their intentions – the dealer MAY accept a ‘knocking’ on the table to signify a check but MAY request clarification if they deem an action to be ambiguous.
+9. Any action to raise, fold, check, call, etc SHOULD be vocalised: the player SHOULD clearly announce their intentions – the dealer MAY accept a ‘knocking’ on the table to signify a check but MAY request clarification if they deem an action to be ambiguous.

-10. A player’s first action is accepted and CANNOT be changed: if a player says that they check, then say that they raise, the action of checking is accepted only.
+10. A player’s first action is accepted and CANNOT be changed (for example if a player says that they check, then say that they raise, the action of checking is accepted only.)

 11. The Dealer MAY decide to call to a close betting when there are five cards.
 The game will finish, with players showing their cards.